-All students must satisfy the general requirements for advancement to candidacy, which are described in Part Two of this bulletin under Master of Arts Degree.
+All students must satisfy the general requirements for advancement to candidacy, which are described in Part Two of this bulletin.

 ASSISTANTSHIPS

 A limited number of assistantships are available in the life sciences.
 Make application to the chairman of the Division of Life Sciences.